-The fuel system consists of a fuel tank equipped with an electric sending unit.
+The fuel gauge indicates the amount of fuel in the tank.
 The fuel level is displayed on the console mounted gauge when the ignition switch is "on".
 On models with two tanks, a console mounted switch marked with a fuel pump symbol or just "fuel", is used to switch the gauge from one tank to the other.
 Push the fuel pump symbol switch to display the level in tank 1 (starboard) or tank 2 (port).
 Or, on some models, push the switch to the left to display the port tank fuel level and push to the right to display the starboard tank fuel level.
 The center position is "off".
-A fuel hose connects the fuel tank to the engine.
-On models with more than one tank, a switch valve is installed to switch from tank to tank.
-This valve, located at the driver seat, on the panel supporting the driver and passenger seat or near the splashwell, depending on the model, is clearly marked and easily operated.
-Some models have a manual fuel shutoff valve located in the pick up tube at the fuel tank.
-Contact your Ranger dealer for information on proper fuel shutoff valve access.